Avdrn/github-actions-repository/docs/02-running-your-first-github-action.md

-# Lab 2: Running your first Github Action
+# Lab 2: Creating our first pipeline

 ### GitHub Actions to create a CI/CD pipeline

-The goal of this tutorial is to understand the basic use of Github Actions creating our first CI/CD pipeline.
+The goal of this tutorial is to understand the basic use of Github Actions and get familiar with the concepts around it.

-The first step is to create a GitHub Workflow.
-Wait, what is a Github Workflow?
+The first step in the process of creating our **CI/CD pipeline** is to create a **GitHub Workflow**.
+Wait, what is a pipeline again, and what is a Github Workflow?
+* A pipeline is a generic term referring to the entire automated process of software development
-Imagine GitHub Workflow as a set of instructions or a series of steps that automate processes in your software development projects on GitHub.
-These processes can include building your code, running tests, and deploying your application.
+* whereas GitHub Workflow can be described as a set of instructions or a series of steps that automate processes in your software development projects on GitHub.
+These processes can include **building your code, running tests, and deploying your application** in the case of a pipeline (but you could also use Github workflows for other cases, like data backup, dependency update notifications, etc.).

 Ok!
-Now, let's get started.
+Now let's create a Github Workflow, which we will need to setup our pipeline and automate the deployment of our application.

 Open a terminal from the root of our project directory and create the following folder structure by running: